dojo/docs/dojox/mobile/data-handlers.rst

 The FileTypeMap Interface
 -------------------------

-FileTypeMap provides a map for determining content-type from the URL of the content data.
+FileTypeMap provides a map for determining the content-type from the URL of the content data.
 Two actual modules are available: SuffixFileTypeMap and PatternFileTypeMap.
-SuffixFileTypeMap, which is the default module, determines content-type from a suffix of the given URL.
-PatternFileTypeMap determines content-type by pattern-matching against the given URL.
+SuffixFileTypeMap, which is the default module, determines the content-type from a suffix of the given URL.
+PatternFileTypeMap determines the content-type by pattern matching against the given URL.

 The DataSource Interface
 ------------------------